-A product of the testing giant the College Board (which runs the SATs), the CSS Profile is the application required to access institutional aid, including grants and scholarships, from about 230 colleges.
-Each year, the profile gives access to more than $9 billion in financial aid to thousands of students, according to the College Board.
+A product of the testing giant the College Board (which runs the SATs), the CSS Profile is the application required to access grants and scholarships from about 250 colleges.
+Each year, the profile gives access to more than $10 billion in financial aid to thousands of students, according to the College Board.

-The CSS Profile looks at every part of a family’s finance that the FAFSA (officially named the Free Application for Federal Student Aid) considers: income, bank accounts (and any interest they earn), stocks, bonds, mutual fund shares, investment and vacation property, 529 plans, and any UTMA or UGMA accounts that benefit the student.
+The CSS Profile looks at every part of a family’s finances that the FAFSA considers: income, bank accounts (and any interest they earn) and assets.

 Who has to fill out the CSS Profile?

-If you want financial aid, you’ll first need to fill out the FAFSA, as nearly every college and university uses it to award federally available financial aid.
-More than 200 highly selective schools also ask that you also complete the CSS Profile, which helps determine eligibility for aid from the college’s own funds.
+More than 200 highly selective schools use the CSS Profile, which helps determine eligibility for aid from the college’s own funds.
 The vast majority of profile schools are private colleges, though a few elite public schools, like the University of Michigan and University of Virginia, also require the profile.

+You can see an up-to-date list of participating institutions at collegeboard.org.
 If your child is applying to one of those schools or is already enrolled and plans to attend next year, you should complete both the FAFSA and the CSS Profile.
-Note that some colleges only require international students to fill out this financial aid application.
+Some colleges only require international students to fill out this financial aid application.

 What information do you need to answer the form’s questions?